ProtractorNinja/SPARC-sublime/README.md

 - Windows: `%APPDATA%/Sublime Text 2/Packages/`
 - Linux: `~/.config/sublime-text-2/Packages/`

+...and paste (try middle click if you don't know the shortcut) the
-...and type the command:
+command:

 	git clone git@github.com:ProtractorNinja/SPARC-sublime.git SPARC

-To install manually, download these files to a folder called `SPARC` in your Sublime Text 2 `Packages` directory (open sublime text 2 -> click `preferences` -> click `browse packages`).
+To install manually, download this archive into a folder called `SPARC` in your Sublime Text 2 `Packages` directory (`Preferences -> Browse Packages...`).

 Make sure to restart Sublime Text 2 when you're finished.